folio-org/mod-codex-mock/README.md

 This facility is intended for testing and developing the mod-codex-mux module, which needs to merge data from multiple sources.

+There is a script `run-multi.sh` that demonstrates how this works.

 ## Additional information